asneem1234/girlsintech/README.md

-# Girlsin - Interactive Digital Experience Website
+# Girlsin - Interactive Digital Experience Website with Dynamic Blog

 ## Overview
 Girlsin is a playful, nostalgic website that draws inspiration from retro desktop interfaces while delivering modern web experiences.
 The site features an interactive design with custom cursor interactions, pop-up windows, and a unique desktop-like interface.

+## Dynamic Blog System (New)

+This project has been enhanced with a dynamic blog system using:

+- **Node.js Express Backend**: RESTful API endpoints
+- **Supabase Database**: PostgreSQL storage for blog content
+- **JavaScript Integration**: Frontend connectivity to backend services

 ## Features